| The Art of Our NecessitiesSSA is literally taking CA's place as a landlord of old application

 guess, the seats that the old SSA users would occupy have already

+been paid for.
+Still, the replacement hasn't happened.
 I have not talked to SAP about this (though I've asked for the

 time), but on the face of things the facts suggest that SAP's